British Rail Class 444: Description

 The units have end-gangways, allowing passengers to move between units when used in multiple.
 Trains are limited to a ten-car length (i.e. two units), as longer trains cannot be accommodated in stations.
 At some stations with particularly short platforms (for example Shawford, in Hampshire), even a single unit of five cars is too long for the platform.
 Passengers used to have to board and alight via a single door opened by the guard, however, since the introduction of automatic selective door operation (ASDO) in early 2015, the computer system works out how many cars to release the doors on.

-The fleet is painted in a mixture of SWT's express livery of white, with a blue window band, and red/orange swishes at the cab ends (although they now have the South West Trains logo covered with a South Western Railway one) and the new South Western Railway livery being applied gradually across the entire SWR fleet.
+The fleet was originally painted in a mixture of SWT's express livery of white, with a blue window band, and red/orange swishes at the cab ends (although they replaced the South West Trains logo with a South Western Railway one, following their inheritance of the franchise).
+All units have since received the new South Western Railway livery, which is predominantly light grey with darker grey sections towards the cabs, and doors painted in the opposing shade of grey to the bodywork in that area.

 Each five-car unit has a first-class section taking up just over half of one car at one end.
 All seats have BS 1363 230 V mains sockets providing AC power for laptops or mobile phone chargers.

 Like all new-build third-rail rolling stock in the UK, one car in each unit is fitted with a recess for a pantograph that allows for a future conversion to AC overhead power.

 Both the Class 444 and 450 fleets are maintained at the purpose-built Northam Traincare Facility in Southampton, which is equipped to perform both preventative and corrective maintenance, deep-cleaning, and overhauls on up to eight units simultaneously.

+In March 2012, the Class 444, 450 and 458 fleets were fitted with regenerative braking.

 A new variable-stiffness hydraulic bush has been fitted to the whole Class 444 fleet so as to reduce track damage and thus infrastructure maintenance costs.
 This work was completed by the end of 2013.